Bintmama/alx-system_engineering-devops/0x00-shell_basics/README.md

-the absolute path name of the current working directory
+the absolute path name of the current working directoty                                             Display the contents list of your current directory